jkjung-avt/keras_imagenet/README.md

 # Prerequisite

 The dataset and CNN models in this repository are built and trained using the 'keras' API within tensorflow.
 I myself have tested the code with tensorflow 1.11.0 and 1.12.2.
-My implementation of [the 'LookAhead' optimizer and 'iter_size' do **not** work for 'tensorflow.python.keras.optimizer_v2.OptimizerV2' (tensorflow-1.13.0+)](https://github.com/keras-team/keras/issues/3556).
+My implementation of [the 'LookAhead' optimizer and 'iter_size' does **not** work for 'tensorflow.python.keras.optimizer_v2.OptimizerV2' (tensorflow-1.13.0+)](https://github.com/keras-team/keras/issues/3556).
 I would recommend tensorflow-1.12.x if you'd like to use those 2 features of my code.

 In addition, the python code in this repository is for python3.
 Make sure you have tensorflow and its dependencies working for python3.